 Do you support entrepreneurs from certain regions or the entire state?

 Pipeline has expanded to a larger Midwest Region, starting in 2012.
 We have partnered with individuals, foundations and organizations in the Midwest who believe in our model and are actively engaged – helping the organization grow and make impact.
-As such we accept applicants who hail from our partner Regional boundaries.
-Our Region includes the state of Kansas, the state of Nebraska, and the Kansas City Metropolitan area (Kansas and Missouri sides of KC Metro), as well as entrepreneurs affiliated with our St. Louis partner – Washington University.
+As such, we accept applicants who hail from our partner Regional boundaries.
+Our Region includes the state of Kansas, the state of Nebraska, the Kansas City Metropolitan area (Kansas and Missouri sides of KC Metro), entrepreneurs in St. Louis (thanks to our recent announcement and St. Louis founders) as well as entrepreneurs with sufficient affiliation to University of Missouri-Columbia.

 Are there any costs to join as a Fellow?